October 28, 2021

 Test the cluster and setup

-Test your setup to prove you can successfully push to the registry, and your k8s cluster can pull from it
+Test your setup to prove you can successfully push to the registry, and your k8s cluster can pull from it.

-# Pull a nginx latest image
+# Pull the latest nginx image

 docker pull nginx:latest